JakubCerovsky/XRD/blogposts/lab_1.md

 Additionally, a barcode scanner that reads the ISBN directly and/or integration with VIA systems could be added.

 **In short**: Our system turns the traditional library experience into a smart, interactive, and user-friendly journey.
-This is achieved by using the immersive features the XR technologies provide, this not only makes the navigation faster but also enhance engagement and user satisfaction.
+This is achieved by using the immersive features the XR technologies provide, it not only makes the navigation faster but also enhance engagement and user satisfaction.

 ## Current Progress